gabrielfrimodig/MPM-1DL251/README.md

 ### **Define software design**

 A software design is a description of the structure of the software to be implemented, the data models and structures used by the system, the interfaces between system components and, sometimes, the algorithms used. \
-It is the composition of a single program, decomposted into layers and modules and looks at interactiv patterns. \
+It is the composition of a single program, decomposted into layers and modules and looks at interactiv patterns.

 ### **Define system design.
 Compare software design and system design in terms of how the programs are composed**

 System design is the process of designing the elements of a system such as the architecture, modules and components, the different interfaces of those components and the data that goes through that system.
 This process overlaps significantly with the requirements development process.
-It involves establishing the overall architecture of the system, identifying the different system components and understanding the relationships between them.

 Software design is all about building a design plan that delves into the different elements that make up a system.
 It shows how they work together to fulfill the system requirements.
 It concentrates on the system’s implementation, often delving into considerable detail.
-Software design centers on the selection of algorithms and data structures, as well as the implementation details of every single component.

 ### **Describe the model for design process.
 Explain the function of the following activities in the context of software specification: design inputs, design activities, design outputs**